 The installation is basically a giant, futuristic halo installed on the roof.
 It’s made entirely of glass and includes all the colors of the rainbow.
 Literally the whole color spectrum.
 You’ll see it from many parts of Aarhus, and, on a clear day, it offers a beautiful contrast to the blue skies.

 You can walk around inside the full diameter of the glass circle, and enjoy skyline views of Aarhus filtered by your favorite color and grab a coffee or pastry at the cafe!
-Entrance to the museum and the observatory platform costs 150 DKK ($18 USD), or free with the purchase of an Aarhus card.
+Entrance to the museum and the observatory platform costs 150 DKK ($18 USD).

 The Viking Museum